nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-11-19-move-azure-vm-virtual-network/index.md

 resourceType: blog
 slug: move-azure-vm-virtual-network
 aliases:
   - /blog/move-azure-vm-virtual-network
 tags:
   - azure
   - release-management
   - virtual-machines
   - virtual-network
 categories:
   - install-and-configuration
-coverImage: nakedalm-windows-logo-8-8.png
+preview: nakedalm-windows-logo-8-8.png
 ---

 When I first completed [configuring a DC in Azure for AAD integrated Release Management](http://nkdagility.com/configuring-dc-azure-aad-integrated-release-management/) I did not add my virtual machine to a virtual network.
 And I really should have and in the usual poopyness that is servers you can't move it.
 You effectively need to delete your VM leaving the disks and create a new machine definition that is correctly configured.